-Units are available with an optional inverter which provides two blower speeds.
+Units are equipped with an inverter (variable frequency drive or VFD) which provides two blower speeds.
 The blower will operate at lower speeds when cooling demand is low and higher speeds when cooling demand is high.
 This results in lower energy consumption.